nathan-guiard/zappy/server/communication.md

 On connection, the server sends the whole map as it is. <br />
 It sends an array of an array of cells, so `[[SendCell]]`

+Then, the gui has to send `ready\n` to recieve the updates.

-On every tick, the server sends the updated cells and every player (because every player HAS TO be update due to food loss). <br />
+If ready, on every tick, the server sends the updated cells and every player (because every player HAS TO be update due to food loss). <br />
 It sends an `UpdateMap`.